GaryS007/Portfolio-Project-4/README.md

 * If Edited, the 'Submit' button will automatically change to 'Update' and the comment body will be populated with their current message.
 * If they click Delete, a Modal will appear asking them to confirm if they want to delete the comment to prevent missclicks.
 * Depending on the option they choose there will be consistent alert messages for each option Add/Edit/Delete.
+* When commenting, it will show you the name of the logged in user by saying 'Posting as: USERNAME'.

 <details>
 <summary>Click to view - Comments Screenshots</summary>